Colorectal cancer - Stage II

 I was also very impressed by the fact that CTCA dealt with my type II diabetes.
 My nutritionist, Nhu Huynh, and the hospital food services staff were on top of my diabetic concerns.
 Huynh planned my diet while I was an inpatient at the hospital.
 She’s also continuing to help me adopt a diabetic-approved diet.
 I see her every time I return to the hospital for checkups.
 I also remember how great the food services staff was in abiding by the dietary restrictions Huynh set.
 One day they even went so far as to send someone to a local store just to pick up more of the sugar-free iced tea I needed.
 Small steps like that are easy to overlook by the observer, but mean a lot to the patient and his or her family.

-My naturopath has also gone out of her way to help me live my life in balance.
+My naturopathic clinician also has gone out of her way to help me live my life in balance.
 She considers all of my health conditions before she makes her recommendations for naturopathic medicines.
 Elsie is a great believer in naturopathic practices, making it easier for us to understand the intricacies of solutions available to the individual.

 Rev. Michael Barry, Director of Pastoral Care, is a true blessing.
 He continues to oversee our spiritual needs.
 We knew from Day 1 how important he and his team would be to us.
 They kept abreast of my care during my stay and were available to me as needed.
 Their counseling and plain old, "one-on-one" talks were part of my ability to understand the "whys" of cancer.
 It came at a critical moment and continues to do so.
 I do not believe in coincidences, and I know Who provided these folks.